wbthomason/packer.nvim/README.md

 ```
 -- You must run this or `PackerSync` whenever you make changes to your plugin configuration
+-- Regenerate compiled loader file
 :PackerCompile

+-- Remove any disabled or unused plugins
+:PackerClean

--- Only install missing plugins
+-- Clean, then install missing plugins
 :PackerInstall

--- Update and install plugins
+-- Clean, then update and install plugins
 :PackerUpdate

--- Remove any disabled or unused plugins
-:PackerClean

--- Performs `PackerClean` and then `PackerUpdate`
+-- Perform `PackerUpdate` and then `PackerCompile`
 :PackerSync

 -- Loads opt plugin immediately